Tatenda-Prince/Serverless-Document-Management-System/README.md

 Name the table DocumentMetadata.

-Set the Primary Key as DocumentID (String).
+We set the Primary Key as DocumentID (String).

 ![image_alt]()